 - Every three days someone dies from a fire caused by a cigarette.

 For the sake of your family and especially those of us with young children, it is important to remember what YOU can do in order to help prevent a fire-related catastrophe.
 If you haven’t spoken to your kids about what to do in the event of a fire, do it now!
-I remember my mother teaching us what to do, where to go and where we should all meet outside the house if there was ever a fire.
-I didn’t even understand properly until I was older, but she made sure we all knew from the time we were old enough to walk.

-Remember that your and your family’s lives are in your hands.
+Remember that your family’s lives are in your hands.
 And if that’s not enough of an incentive, how would you feel to lose everything you own?
 From valuable possessions to photos and memorabilia…

 Even if a fireman comes to your rescue and gets you and your family out safely, they may not be able to save your home.

-So be proactive.
+Be proactive.
 Take action.
 Do your part.